 I love having the four seasons to mark the passing of the year, to give variety in the weather and in my daily tasks.
-Each season brings joys and challenges, much like life itself.
+Each season brings its own joys and challenges, much like life itself.
 I have heard that there is a high rate of depression in the winter months, and I can understand why.
 The days are short, and most are cold, cloudy and gloomy.
 When I look out the windows, all I see is brown and gray.
 There are some things that I do to make the most of them and lift my spirits, so here are 5 easy ways to brighten winter days.

 1. Counting My Winter Blessings